dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 Bitcoin, the vast amounts of untapped potential are clear to all but the most casual observer.

-The internet, 1982 vs 2005.
-Source: cc-by Merit Network, Inc. and Barrett Lyon, Opte Project
+{% include image.html name="internet-evolution-black-dates.png" caption="The internet, 1982 vs 2005.
+Source: cc-by Merit Network, Inc. and Barrett Lyon, Opte Project" %}

 Bitcoin's first node went online in 2009 after Satoshi mined the